Hossa Canoeing Routes

 The Iikoski rapids cannot be run in low water.
 Even in high water you should study the first section of the route from the shore because of the numerous surface rocks.
 Iikoski rapids comprise three parts stretching about half a kilometre.
 The rapids section ends at Lake Huosiusjärvi.
 On the shore of this lake you can find the Iikoski and Huosiusjärvi rental cabins.

 The water route continues with a lake section across Lake Huosiusjärvi (1.5 kilometres).
-You can stop at the boat launch place before Huosivirta or continue via Huosivirta (I) to Lake Kenttäjärvi and on to Papinpetäjä, an isthmus between Lakes Hossanjärvi and Keihäslampi, via Mykränsalmi.
+You can stop at the boat launch place before Huosivirta or continue via Huosivirta (I) to Lake Kenttäjärvi and on to Nurmiselkä launching site or Papinpetäjä, an isthmus between Lakes Hossanjärvi and Keihäslampi, via Mykränsalmi.
 The distance from Huosivirta to Papinpetäjä is approximately 2 kilometres.

-Julma-Ölkky - Somer - Hossa Canoeing Route, 16 km / 14 hours
+Somero Canoeing Route: Julma-Ölkky - Somer - Hossa, 16 km / 14 hours

 The Julma-Ölkky - Somer - Hossa route is a relatively easy, winding lake route spiced by a few small rapids and straits.
 You can add historical elements to your canoe excursion by visiting the Värikallio Cliffs.
 The route is at its best in early summer and during rainy summers even later.
 In low water it is recommended to start the excursion at the Lihapyörre parking area and float the canoe from there to Lake Laukkujärvi; this route is usually very dry after midsummer.